naiyerasif/site/content/blog/2019/2019-04-20-code-formatting-with-prettier.md

 title: Code Formatting with Prettier
 path: /code-formatting-with-prettier
 date: 2019-04-20
-updated: 2019-09-20
+updated: 2019-11-13
 author: [naiyer]
-tags: ['guide']
+tags: ['gist']
 ---

 [Prettier](https://prettier.io) is an opinionated code formatter that formats the code in a consistent style.
-[Here are some reasons why you should use prettier](https://prettier.io/docs/en/why-prettier.html).
-In this guide, you'll learn to integrate it with your Node.js project.
-You'll also know how Prettier can work with EditorConfig and ESLint.
+It supports popular languages, libraries and frameworks in Node.js ecosystem and is widely used to enforce the style practices.
+In this gist, we'll integrate it with a Node.js application and explore on how to configure it to work with EditorConfig and ESLint.

 ### Setup

-You should already have a Node.js project.
-Download the one created at the end of the post [Creating a Node.js application using Express and TypeScript](/blog/2019/01/12/creating-a-nodejs-application-using-express-and-typescript) to follow this guide.
+We'll use the Node.js application that we created in the post [Creating an Express middleware using TypeScript](/blog/2019/01/12/creating-an-express-middleware-using-typescript) to kickstart our example.

 ### Table of Contents

 ## Install Prettier

-Start by executing the following command in the directory where `package.json` is located:
+Let's start by executing the following command in the directory where `package.json` is located:

 ```bash
 npm install --save-dev --save-exact prettier
 ```

-As per Prettier [documentation](https://prettier.io/docs/en/install.html), it is recommended to save an exact version of prettier in your `package.json` since it introduces stylistic changes in patch releases.
+As per the Prettier's [documentation](https://prettier.io/docs/en/install.html), it is recommended to save an exact version of prettier in our `package.json` since it introduces stylistic changes in patch releases.

 ## Configure pre-commit hook